MTrab/danfoss_ally/README.md

 This integration is forked from: **[MTrab / danfoss_ally](https://github.com/MTrab/danfoss_ally)**  v1.0.7

-### Improvements
+### Additions

 - Reading and writing setpoints using: `manual_mode_fast`, `at_home_setting`, `leaving_home_setting`, `pause_setting`, `holiday_setting` depending on the preset mode, rather than using `temp_set` as before.
 It seems to work, so far.

 - Holiday preset mode added.

-- Quicker reaction to changes done in the UI
+- Quicker reaction to changes performed in the UI

 - Added floor temperature sensor

 - Fix for setmode issue

 - Added action and service call to set target temperature for a specific preset mode.
 Preset mode is optional, and writes to current preset mode when not specified.

+- Added an indication for 'banner control' (local override).
+When setpoint is changed locally from the thermostate it raises this flag and uses this as manual target setpoint.

 ##### Things to note in the Danfoss Ally app